r9feng/Spotify/README.md

 # Conclusions

 In general, I found that while audio and lyrical differences are present between segmented music groups (ie. Artists), differences in musical profile seem to disappear once a wide variety of artists and genres are incorporated.
-My personal playlist
+My personal playlist appears to be slower pace and less energetic on average, but is not markedly different from features of the Billboard 100.

-In examining During analysis, I noticed
+Using k-Means clustering with 3 clusters, I found that both sets of songs clustered in the same way with Tempo and WPM being the most dominant factors in cluster determination.
+When visualizing the songs with t-SNE, these clusters indicated a small degree of separation by genre (eg. rap and hip-hop music was clearly grouped) but obvious distinctions were not omnipresent.